Fleckism/SecurityPlus/SecurityPlus/3A Assess Organizational Security L3a.md

 Packet and protocol analysis is another crucial security [[assessment]] and monitoring process:

 -   [[Packet]] analysis refers to deep-down frame-by-frame scrutiny of captured frames.
--   [[Protocol analysis]] means using statistical tools to analyze a sequence of packets, or packet trace.
+-   [[Protocol analysis]] means using statistical tools to analyze #Ops a sequence of packets, or packet trace.

 Packet and protocol analysis depends on a sniffer tool to capture and decode the frames of data.
 Network traffic can be captured from a host or from a network segment.
 Using a host means that only traffic directed at that host is captured.
 Capturing from a network segment can be performed by a switched port analyzer ([[SPAN]]) port (or mirror port).
 This means that a network switch is configured to copy frames passing over designated source ports to a destination port, which the packet sniffer is connected to.
 Sniffing can also be performed over a network cable segment by using a test access port ([[TAP]]).
 This means that a device is inserted in the cabling to copy frames passing over it.
 There are passive and active (powered) versions.